 Principal Investigator: HIV, gender and access to antiretroviral (ARV) drugs in the urban slums of India, funded by the British Academy, 2015.

 Co-Investigator: Advances in Research on Globally Accessible Medicine (AROGYAM, 2013-2016).
 Indian-European Research Networking Programme in the Social Sciences/Economic and Social Research Council, with collaborators from the University of Edinburgh; Heidelberg University; Jawaharlal Nehru University, New Delhi, India; and Achutha Menon Centre for Health Science Studies, Kerala, India.

 Principal Investigator: Human Rights and HIV/AIDS: Exploring the Double Jeopardy experienced by HIV positive Asylum seekers and Refugees in Scotland, funded by the British Academy, 2009.

 Principal Investigator: Reproductive health of adolescent refugees in camp settings – A qualitative cross-national needs assessment, Scottish Funding Council/Global Challenges Research Fund; 2020.

 Topics interested in supervising

-If you are interested in being supervised by George Palattiyil, please see the links below for more information:
+If you are interested in being supervised by George Palattiyil, please see the links below (opening in new windows) for more information: